smirarab/skimming_scripts/Skim_processing_pipelines/Installation_guide.md

 The `conda_source.sh` [script](https://github.com/smirarab/skimming_scripts/blob/master/Skim_processing_pipelines/Pipelines/conda_source.sh) is meant to allow users to edit the name of their conda environment to easily switch between various configurations.
 A sample conda environment configuration can be seen [here](https://github.com/smirarab/skimming_scripts/blob/master/environment.yml).

+**Important note on Gurobi** : To be able to run Gurobi and RESPECT, you will need to create an academic license through this [link](https://www.gurobi.com/documentation/9.1/quickstart_mac/obtaining_a_grb_license.html).
+It will direct you to create an account and request a free academic license.
+At the end, it generates a code for you to run with grbgetkey command (ex. grbgetkey 253e22f3-...) that you can run in your terminal.
+This creates a license file and writes it to a default location (press Enter when it asks if you want to store it to the default location).
+When Gurobi is run, it looks for the license file in the defualt locations.
+On the expiration of the license, you will have to repeat the procedure after removing the `gurobi.lic` file from its default location.

 **Install main tools**

 ```